 The payments for the bus are collected on a termly basis.
-The cost of the bus per term is currently £135.00 with reviewed each year.
+The cost of the bus per term is currently £140.00 which is reviewed each year.

-If you would like your child to use the Orrell or Upholland bus service please process payment online via SCOPAY.
-You will need to select the bus stop your child wishes to use.
-Payment must be made at the latest by Wednesday 15th July 2020.
-Passes must be purchased before the service can be used in September 2020.
+If you would like your child to use the Upholland bus service please process payment online via SCOPAY.
+You will need to state the bus stop your child wishes to use.
+Payment must be made at the latest by Monday 19th July 2021.
+Passes must be purchased before the service can be used in September 2021.

 If you have any questions in relation to the above please don’t hesitate to contact school.